Buttons & Links

 If uploading your own custom font:

-• Supported font formats include woff2, woff, eot, svg, otf, and ttf.
+* Supported font formats include woff2, woff, eot, svg, otf, and ttf.
 If possible, using woff2 fonts is optimal.
-There are free online converters for this such as this onearrow-up-right
+There are free online converters for this such as [this one](https://fontsource.org/tools/converter)

-• Make sure to upload both a regular and a bold version of your font.
-The bold and the regular font may or may not be a part of the same font family depending on your preferences.
+* Make sure to upload both a regular and a bold version of your font.
+The bold and the regular font may or may not be a part of the same font family depending on your preferences.&#x20;

 For each type of button, you're able to customize: